PaulineMaitre/OnlineCV/README.md

 Still Blocked ?
 [Check the dedicated Readme](/api/README.md "Database and Docker ReadMe")
 #### Back (API)

-Open the project in IntelliJ IDEA or your favorite IDEA
+Open the project in IntelliJ IDEA or your favorite IDEA.

 - Initiate the database according to docker instance IP address The IP address in src/main/application.properties should be like :
 ````
 spring.datasource.url=jdbc:mariadb://DOCKER-INSTANCE-IP:3306/defaultdb
 ````
-- Add the database in IntelliJ and run the sql queries in the initdb folder :
+- Add the database in IntelliJ and run the SQL queries in the initdb folder :
-    - first : 1_TABLES.sql
+    - first: 1_TABLES.sql
-    - second : All the default entries
+    - second: All the default entries
-    (this should create the table and add the first profiles to the data base)
+    (this should create the table and add the first profiles to the database)
-- Run the Application.java file, doing this you should be able to see the localhost retuning 'it works !'
+- Run the Application.java file.
+Doing this, you should be able to see the localhost retuning 'it works !'
 [API localhost](http://localhost:8080)

 Still Blocked ?
 [Check the dedicated Readme](/api/README.md "Database and Docker ReadMe")
 ### Front (Angular)

-Open the project in IntelliJ IDEA or your favorite IDEA
+Open the project in IntelliJ IDEA or your favorite IDEA.

 - Make sure to have nodeJS and npm installed on your device
 - Run the following commands to install the project